moj-analytical-services/writing_functions_in_r/README.md

 ## Loading packages and data

 First of all we need to load a few packages:
-• `s3tools` is an MoJ package designed to interact with Amazon s3 - we will need this to help read in some data from an s3 bucket.
+• `s3tools` is an MoJ package designed to interact with Amazon s3 -
+we’ll need this to help read in some data from an s3 bucket.
 • `dplyr` is the package we’ll use to create summary tables from the data.
 • `stringr` provides functions that can be used to manipulate strings.